CyrusKashef/BK_Randomizer/README.md

 * Wizzard for providing the general basis for the Within World Warps code logic.
 * Trynan for providing a more adaptable GUI interface.
 * Mittenz for providing the checksum calculating code in C/C++, which was translated to Python for this project.
+* Wedarobi for patching the Yum-Yum crash and providing a solution to some checksum calculations.
 * Banjo's Backpack Discord, for everything ranging from technical support to emotional support.
 Big shoutouts to Jombo for most of the technical support.
-Other shoutouts go to BanjoFreak64, ThatCowGuy, PaleKing, Atezian, TheSourOG, Bynine, Wedarobi, RetroNuva, and SapChap99.
+Other shoutouts go to BanjoFreak64, ThatCowGuy, PaleKing, Atezian, TheSourOG, Bynine, RetroNuva, and SapChap99.
 * OoT And SM64 Randomizers, for inspiring me to find the Banjo's Backpack discord.

 # Contributing